jpt13653903/ALCHA/Wiki/MarkDown/Statements.md

     }
 ```

-### for
+### For

-The for-loop syntax is presented below.  `A` must evaluate to an array.
-For
+The for-loop syntax is presented below.  `A` must evaluate to an array type.
-every element of the array, `x` becomes a reference to that element and the
+For every element of the array, `x` becomes a reference to that element and
-loop is evaluated.
+the loop is evaluated.

 ```alcha
     for(x in A){